Cowboy Carter: Album release

 On March 19, 2024, Beyoncé revealed the album cover via Instagram, and said there would be "surprises" and collaborations on the album.
-On March 20, she revealed a limited edition exclusive cover, wearing a sash that reads "act ii BEYINCÉ", referencing her mother Tina's generational family surname.
+On March 20, she revealed a limited edition exclusive cover, wearing a sash that reads "act ii BEYINCÉ", referencing the generational family surname of her mother, Tina Knowles.
 Taglines and film stills for the album were projected onto various museums in New York City.
-One of these was an unauthorized projection onto the Solomon R. Guggenheim Museum, who genially responded by posting Franz Marc's 1910 painting Three Horses Drinking with the caption "This ain't Texas" in reference to "Texas Hold 'Em".
+One was an unauthorized projection onto the Solomon R. Guggenheim Museum, which responded good-naturedly by posting Franz Marc's 1910 painting Three Horses Drinking with the caption "This ain't Texas" in reference to "Texas Hold 'Em".
 Beyoncé also posted co-ordinates to the museum on her Instagram story.

 This album has been over five years in the making. [...]
 It feels good to see how music can unite so many people around the world, while also amplifying the voices of some of the people who have dedicated so much of their lives educating on our musical history.
 The criticisms I faced when I first entered this genre forced me to propel past the limitations that were put on me. act ii is a result of challenging myself, and taking my time to bend and blend genres together to create this body of work. [...]
 I hope that you can hear my heart and soul, and all the love and passion that I poured into every detail and every sound.
 I focused on this album as a continuation of RENAISSANCE...I hope this music is an experience, creating another journey where you can close your eyes, start from the beginning and never stop.
 This ain't a Country album.
 This is a "Beyoncé" album.